eritsen/FinderPal/README.md

 For any support or technical assistance related to the installation and usage of Finder Pal, please reach out to our support team through the app.

+### Installation Web

+1. Download the Xampp server system

+2. Download the mySQL workbench and server

+4. Download the FinderPal-Web/styles folder and the users.sql file

+5. Unzip the folder

+6. Open the Xampp system and Start the Apache and MySQL modules

+7. Open the Xampp explorer

+8. Move the FinderPal-Web/styles folder into the xampp\htdocs folder

+9. Open your local mySQL server instance

+10. In the top navigation bar, go to server -> Data import

+11. Check the "Import from Self-Contained File" option

+12. Using the three dots on the left side, navigate to the users.sql file

+13. Click the "New" button to change the schema name

+14. Enter the name "finderpalusers"

+15. Click the "Start Import" button

+16. On the left side of the screen, refresh the "SCHEMAS" section, there should be a new "finderpalusers" Schema

+17. Verify correct import by opening up the "tables" section, right-clicking the "users" table and click "Select Rows - Limit 1000" button

+18. Verify there are 4 IDs currently within the table

+19. Navigate to the http://localhost/dashboard/ page in your web browser, confirm the Xampp welcome page shows

+20. Navigate to the http://localhost/FinderPal-Web/styles/FinderPalPhp.php page in your web browser and use one of the names from the sql table to log in

 ### Configuration